 To give you a clearer idea of how to apply, we’ll run you through the process step-by-step.

 Consumers must first head to our website to begin.
 From there, select the amount of money you wish to borrow.
 Remember to calculate how much money you need to consolidate your debts successfully.
 Once you make a selection, click apply now.

 The next screen will show a number of different loan options, from bills to travel expenses.
 If you are looking to consolidate, make sure you select the loan consolidation option.

 The application now takes you to the submission form.
 Here we need a few pieces of information from you, so we can compile your application.
-Don’t stress though, we only ask for the important stuff, so applying should be pretty quick.
+Don’t stress though, we only ask for the important stuff, so applying for quick loans shouldn’t take long.

 Once you successfully submit your application, you can sit back and relax.
 If we pair you with a lender from our network, they will first assess your application and get in touch if they can make you an offer.

 Remember to always read through your contract thoroughly before approving anything.
 In particular, make sure you are happy with the loan amount, repayment terms and any additional fees and charges.

 Am I eligible to apply with Monzi?

 You are eligible to apply with Monzi if you meet the following criteria:

 - hold an Australian Citizenship or Permanent Residency;